 As we were admiring the view of Djúpagil canyon, we were talking about how it would be faster to hike through Djúpagil canyon instead of up the hills, but then we saw that the canyon is impassable at the point of the waterfall.

-Reykjadalur valley is only a ca 45 minute's drive from Reykjavík.
+To reach the parking lot by the start of the hike to Reykjadalur you can rent a car in Reykjavík and drive up there in ca 45 minutes.
 There are plenty of photo stops during the hike to the valley, so do bring your camera with you.
 I always bring 2 cameras with me just in case.
 Bring your hiking shoes, swimsuit and a towel and something to eat and drink.
 This is nature so there are no trash bins nor a toilet in Reykjadalur.

 After our hike we stayed at a lovely hotel in the vicinity of Reykjadalur, called Frost and Fire.
 I have written another article on the hotel as it was heavenly sitting in a hot pool on the bank of the river by the hotel after a hike in the Reykjadalur valley.
 I can wholeheartedly recommend such a treat :)

 There are several guided tours to this valley, f.ex. the Hiking Tour to the Hot Springs of Reykjadalur and the Hot Spring Hike.
 There are also combination tours like this one Walk Through Ice and Fire, which will take you to Reykjadalur valley, but also to the South Coast and on a glacier hike.
-And Hot springs and lava cave.
+And Hot springs and lava cave by Icelandic Mountainguides.

 I found only one guided tour to Reykjadalur valley in winter time - I would recommend that you join that tour and don't go there alone as we don't want you to get lost up in this geothermal valley in the darkness of the Icelandic winter.